curl/everything-curl/cmdline-urls.md

 command-line options used, and then go over the URLs one by one (in a left to right order) to perform the operations.

-For some options (for example -o or -O that tell curl where to store the transfer), you may want to specify one option for each URL on the command line.
+For some options (for example `-o` or `-O` that tell curl where to store the transfer), you may want to specify one option for each URL on the command line.

 curl will return an exit code for its operation on the last URL used.
+If you instead rather want curl to exit with an error on the first URL in the set that fails, use the `--fail-early` option.

 ## Separate options per URL